komalkushwaha30/MovieCatalog/src/thoughtProcess.md

 -This keeps only movies where: length_in_min is greater than or equal to the min length_in_min is less than or equal to the max

+Fixing bug in the slider:
+- after performing the black box testing multiple time, I realised that in my range function , my minimum slider can become greater than the maximum slider and vice-versa.
+-this was leading to show no items in the grid
+-to solve that I initially thought that I will use the disable option in both of them, on the condition that in min (lengthRange[0]>= lengthRange[1]) which means diable the input range when the smaller is greater that the bigger and vice versa.
+-but the problem with this one was that after the ranges getting disabled, how should I bring them back to normal, because I cannot do any chnages since its disable.
+- therefore I though I have to find a way by which the minimum number should not be reater that any maximum at any cost
+- for that I thought that keeping gap between them might workout.
+- for that I want to keep the gap of atlest 5 becuase my gap size is five to that I want compare the value
+- for that on the onChange event handler, I first converted the string value into the number, and then checked if the newNumber is less than larger number - 5 inorder to maintain the gap of 5. if that true means the large number atleast greater than 5, then set the newNumber as lengthRange[0] else do not do anything.
+-same I did with the lengthRange[1] but this time + 5 gap.

 USER AUTHENTICATION